rubikzube/dotfiles/README.md

+# Installation

-# Installation instructions and Rake file borrowed from https://github.com/craveytrain/dotfiles/
+*Instructions and Rake file borrowed from https://github.com/craveytrain/dotfiles/*

 1. Clone the repo (be sure to grab submodules)